(Inside: Parenting humor and stories you’ll love. Parenting is hard and amazing and crazy and funny. Sometimes, you

 You even know a lawyer-working-mom who drives a minivan and is successful.
 (Life is weird.)
 But still, you have a mental block regarding van-life, so you will not budge.
 That image is not you.
 You are sleek and cool and do not ever wear spit-up as perfume.
 You know you might have weird-mini-van issues, but everyone has their quirks, so people just need to love you as you are.

-But, there is a practical side to you, so you spend the parenting babies years, not in the fancy cars, but a solid Ford Fusion.
-It’s tight, but your two car seats fit.
-The diaper bags, the strollers, groceries, and two kids all work in your family-friendly sedan.
+But, there is a practical side to you, so you spend the parenting babies years, not in fancy cars, but in a solid Ford Fusion.
+It’s tight, but your two-car seats fit.
+The diaper bags, strollers, groceries, and two kids all work in your family-friendly sedan.

 Time passes and you’ve gotten through the baby, toddler, preschool, early elementary years in your beloved Ford.
 Okay, maybe not beloved.
 Beloved would be car #1 (dreams!), but you are a positive person and know to appreciate your non-van car.